UCLA-VAST/AutoSA/docs/tutorials/theory_background.rst

 In the last section of this tutorial, we will touch another important topic that lays the foundation of AutoSA, the space-time transformation.
-The space-time transformation applies oop transformations on the target program and assigns new semantics *space* and *time* to the generated loops.
+The space-time transformation applies loop transformations on the target program and assigns new semantics *space* and *time* to the generated loops.
 Space loops map loop instances to different PEs that execute concurrently, while time loops describe the computation inside each PE.

 To generate a legal systolic array, the following constraints should be satisfied by the loop transformation: